Director, Technical Services at Tulane Libraries

 At work, Donna found purpose.
 “Being able to work gave us a brief respite from the trauma facing us in our personal lives.”
 But the challenges were immense.
 Several staff members couldn’t face returning and left Tulane.
 Hiring was difficult, and even healthcare access in the city was strained.

-Through the chaos, acts of kindness stood out.
-The American Library Association held its annual conference in New Orleans in June 2006, and Tulane’s library staff formed a “Demco Book Cart Drill Team” — ten people, from an associate dean to a student’s mother — who practiced in the dim, un-air-conditioned basement.
-“We hooked up garage fans to keep us cool and added a work floor light for additional lighting.
-We performed our routine for the library staff in the semi-dark basement.
-Those of us who are still here remember this with smiles.”
+Through the chaos, support from others stood out.
+At the American Library Association’s 2006 New Orleans conference, Tulane’s library staff formed a “Demco Book Cart Drill Team” — ten people, from an associate dean to a student’s mother — who practiced in the dim basement with garage fans and work lights.
+“We performed our routine for the staff in the semi-dark basement.
+Those of us still here remember this with smiles.”